Served: 2 years

 1874 to February 23, 1876

-On February 23, 1876, at 3:30 a.m., 5th District (Oliver Street) Patrolman Kemper found John Zilar (19), of 83 Everett Street, creating a disturbance in front of Sumpter’s Saloon at 15th Street and the canal.
+On February 23, 1876, at 3:30 a.m., 5th District (Oliver Street) Patrolman Kemper found John Zilar (19), of 83 Everett Street, creating a disturbance in front of Sumpter’s Saloon at 15th Street and the canal (now 5th and Central Parkway).
 Zilar, an acquaintance of Patrolman Kemper’s, was intoxicated and instead of arresting him, Patrolman Kemper attempted to prevail upon him to go home.
 Zilar consented to go to his brother’s home about half a block away on Canal Street between 15th and Wade Streets.

 Lieutenant Wersel heard the noise of the fall and ran to Patrolman Kemper whom he found unconscious and bleeding from the nose, ears, and mouth.
 Doctor Conner was called to the scene and pronounced the case hopeless.
 Patrolman Kemper’s skull was fractured and “he had scarcely a whole bone left in his body.”
 Patrolman Kemper was then conveyed to his home at the corner of Linn and Clark Streets.